polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 How core resource limits are defined is left beyond the scope of this RFC - at the time of writing, all cores have the same resource limits, but this design allows cores to be specialized in their resource limits, with some cores allowing more data, some allowing more granularity or execution time, etc.

-If all of these conditions are met, along with other validity conditions for backed candidates beyond the scope of this RFC, then the candidate is pending availability and the region's consumption value is incremented to `effective_consumption(B, region) + p` If the candidate times out before becoming available, the count is reduced by `p`.
+If all of these conditions are met, along with other validity conditions for backed candidates beyond the scope of this RFC, then the candidate is pending availability and the region's consumption value is incremented to `effective_consumption(B, region) + p` If the candidate times out before becoming available, the consumption value is reduced by `p`.

-The scheduling lenience allows regions to fall behind their expected tickrate, but bounded to a small maximum.
+The scheduling lenience allows regions to fall behind their expected tickrate, limited to a small maximum level of debt.
 This prevents accumulated core debt from being accumulated indefinitely and spent when convenient.
 Smoothing system load over short time horizons is desirable, but over infinite time horizons becomes dangerous.

 This RFC introduces a new `HYPERCORES` parameter into the `HostConfiguration` which relay-chain governance uses to manage the parameters of the parachains protocol.
 Hypercores are inspired by technologies such as hyperthreading, to emulate multiple logical cores on a single phsyical core as resources permit.
 Hypercores allow parachains to make up for missed scheduling opportunities, which is important to effectively decouple parachain growth from backing on the relay chain.